 Step 1 - Visitors should be able to enter and submit information

-If visitors see an error message at this step, see:
+If an error message appears for visitors at this step, review:

 Step 2 - The form should send the full submissions to a storage service

 If that's not happening, review:

 Step 3 - You should receive an email about new form submissions

-If the form is connected to an email address and you're not receiving these emails, see:
+If the form is connected to an email address and you're not receiving these emails, review:

 If you're getting spam emails, review:

 If you receive error notifications from Squarespace

 You might receive an email or error message about a specific problem.
-To resolve these issues, see:
+To resolve these issues, review: